Stephen-Njoroge/bc-09-API/README.md

 # bc-09-API
-A simple python program that shows the time in various cities
+A simple python program that shows the time in various cities...
+A litle time initializer based on tqdm is also included.